-Shelley Kwok is an experienced modeler with a background in utilizing software to illustrate complex data sets.
+Shelley Kwok is a skilled modeler with a background in utilizing software to illustrate complex data sets.
 Since joining Synapse, she has developed Excel-based spreadsheet models to conduct cash flow and unit commitment analyses, and has performed electric sector capacity expansion modeling.
 She also has contributed to reports and comments analyzing numerous Integrated Resource Planning processes across the United States and Canada.
 Recently, she has been involved in assessing low-income energy efficiency program design and performance in New York and California.

 Ms. Kwok is also a co-developer of Synapse’s Building Decarbonization Calculator (BDC), which is a Python-based stock flow model used to quantify the impact of changes in heating system turnover on heating system stock and energy consumption.